swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 - adduser
 - deluser
 - chpasswd
-- panel fix-disk
 - list
 - test

-:::tip Tip
+:::error Warning
 Since `box` is considered a complete box management script, its functions require root/sudo permissions to execute.
 The guide will assume that you're either a root user or prefixing the commands with `sudo`
 :::

 ## box
 When run alone, box will start a graphical user interface with install and remove functions similar to the initial setup.
+This is a good option if you are new to swizzin and/or linux, but once you get familiar with the system, `install` and `remove` are more powerful options.

 Syntax:
 ```bash